• Clearance and Liquidation Models start at $400

 𝐑𝐞𝐬𝐮𝐥𝐭𝐬 ⁣⁣⁣⁣

-The results showed differences between the three varieties in their response to different light treatments, with some significant yield increases in response to 14L.
 "Most significantly, the high-CBD line (Cannatonic) showed cannabinoid yield increased to more than double when an early 14L photoperiod was applied compared to the standard 12L.
 In contrast, one of the two high-THC lines tested (Northern Lights) only showed a 50% yield increase in the 14L < 12L treatment, whereas the second high-THC line tested (Hindu Kush) did not show any significant yield effects."⁣⁣⁣⁣

 ⁣⁣⁣⁣